arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 02/04/2019 23:30 (UTC)`.
+The last change was detected on `Tuesday 02/05/2019 02:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code